-Constructed along a rocky cliff on the remote southwest coast of the Korean peninsula, the Pine Beach course was developed by the Seoul-based Hanyang Corporation and designed by David Dale of Golfplan, opening in 2009.
+Constructed along a rocky cliff on the remote southwest coast of the Korean peninsula, the Pine Beach course opened in 2009.
+It was developed by the Seoul-based Hanyang Corporation and designed by Gary Roger Baird with David Dale of Golfplan handling the bunkering and greens.

 Situated on a spectacular site in Haenam, near Gwangju, the course is laid out with ten of its holes precariously perched on a jagged coastline where smaller peninsulas extend 200 metres into the sea.

 All eighteen fairways were routed to take full advantage of the site’s remarkable geographical attributes, with the architect taking every opportunity to expose the course to the water’s edge.

 As a prime example of this, on the 430-yard 16th, where the Yellow Sea lies along the right side of the fairway, a retaining wall was built to allow a tee placement right on the edge of the cliffs, creating a wonderful water carry.

 The following edited extract by David Dale is from Volume Six of Golf Architecture: A Worldwide Perspective.
 Reproduced with kind permission.
 To obtain a copy of the book, email Paul Daley at [email protected].

 “In February 2003, Golfplan had reached the halfway stage of a 27-hole project called Pine Hills, in the southernmost region of the Korean Peninsula.
 The ownership team came down to pay me a visit [and] the chairman said quietly as we stood off to one side, ‘we have another site we’d like to show you.’
 The next day we headed to Haenam, on the south-western coast, to have a look at this second site.